Twenty Years of Coming to Terms: Shifting from Disempowerment to Activism and Systemic Thinking

 - a kind of “rock star” power is given to male CI teachers who are then not called to task if they abuse this power.

-- beginners are thrown into the “pool” without any introduction about what the CI form is about or how to assert boundaries within the form.
+- beginners were thrown into the “pool” without any introduction about what the CI form was about or how to assert boundaries within the form.

 - many CI beginners have similar stories

 - I was not able to recognize power imbalance abuses due to lack of education about them.

 - power imbalance abuses felt so normal, when they occurred, I thought that is just the way it is.

 - I felt a sense of hopelessness about being able to prevent it from happening to others